floew2/conflict-forecast-geo/README.md

 ## Challenges

 This project will not predict the exact number of fatalities or the conflict parties involved.
 Rather, it will predict conflict probability.
-What does your project _not_ solve?
-Which limitations and ethical considerations should be taken into account when deploying a solution like this?

 ## What has bee achieved so far, what next?